 During their time at Truro School Prep, pupils learn more about the world through our Personal, Social and Health and Economic Education (PSHEE) programme.
 The various year groups learn age-relevant information about topics such as relationships, how to keep safe when using IT, and what to do if a classmate looks unhappy.
 Topics are further reinforced with themed assemblies, visiting sessions, day excursions and residential trips in Years 4, 5 and 6.

 We operate an open door policy for parents and offer arranged appointment evenings to give academic and pastoral feedback.
 Parents are always welcome to come in to talk through any concerns in detail.
-Points of contact include myself, your child’s form tutor and Miss Patterson (Head of Truro School Prep).
+Points of contact include the Pastoral Care Coordinator, your child’s form tutor and the Head of Prep.

 There are also weekly parents’ coffee mornings held after drop off time – an opportunity to mix with other parents and get involved in the active Friends of Truro School events throughout the year.